skybluee2001/AC215_AIResearchForGood/README.md

 **Modifications for Milestone 4**
 1. Implemented GitHub Actions with linting, automated testing, and >50% coverage across all modules.
 2. Built a Streamlit-based frontend interface for user interaction and result visualization.
-3. Developed FastAPI endpoints for user queries and backend processing.
+3. Developed FastAPI endpoints for user queries to communicate between the front end and back end.
-4. Integrated fine-tuned LLM outputs for relevance filtering and response generation.
+5. Integrated fine-tuned LLM outputs for relevance filtering and response generation.